 - Do you need some space?

 - Are you giving us the cold shoulder?

 - Let’s catch up

 A good tip is to make subject lines short but attention-grabbing.
-Litmus found that 47% of emails are opened in mobile, so long subject lines won’t be entirely visible to these types of users.
+Litmus found that 47% of emails are opened on mobile, so long subject lines won’t be entirely visible to these types of users.
 And keep it at 50 characters at most.

-3. Write Great Copy
+3. Write great copy

 Your subscribers clicked your win-back email?
 Good job!

 The next step is to write a copy that can convince them to return.
 Here are some examples of the different things you can write about: